How to Find Qualified ABA Therapists?

 Job Outlook and Growth

 The job outlook for ABA therapists is highly promising, with a significant demand for qualified professionals in the field.
-According to the ABTABA, the field of ABA therapy is expected to experience a rapid growth rate, with an estimated 22% increase in job opportunities from 2018 to 2028.
+According to the ABTA, the field of ABA therapy is expected to experience a rapid growth rate, with an estimated 22% increase in job opportunities from 2018 to 2028.
 This surge in demand is driven by the increasing prevalence of autism spectrum disorder (ASD) and the recognition of ABA therapy as an effective treatment option.

 ABA therapists can find employment opportunities in various settings, including schools, clinics, and private practices.
 This wide range of options provides ample job prospects for those who have completed the necessary education and certification requirements.
 To learn more about ABA therapy in school settings, you can refer to our article on ABA therapy and school integration.